-5.5 The Council aims to ensure that new housing, business and industry, retail, and other commercial and community development is easily accessible by sustainable types of transport.
-It will seek to achieve this by requiring all such development to give consideration to making the site accessible by walking and cycling, both internally and, where possible, through links to the external path and footway network.
-For larger sites, where sufficient passenger numbers might be generated, the road network will be required to be accessible by public transport, although it is recognised that the provision of services will be a commercial decision for operators.
+5.5 The Council aims to ensure that new housing, business and industry, retail, and other commercial and community development is easily accessible, in line with the sustainable travel hierarchy: walking, cycling, public transport and cars.
+It will seek to achieve this by requiring all such development, proportionate to their scale and proposed use, to make the site accessible by walking and cycling, both internally and, where practicable, through links to the external path and footway network.
+For larger developments, where sufficient passenger numbers might be generated, the road network will be required to be accessible by public transport, although it is recognised that the provision of services will be a commercial decision for operators.
 The installation of electric vehicle charging points will be encouraged in new build development, and required in larger developments.